 Eddie Mathews: 46 Home Runs in 1959

-Mathews never won an MVP award, and 1959 was the last time he came as close as possible.
+Mathews never won an MVP award, and 1959 was the last time he came close.
 He finished second again, but this time to Ernie Banks.
-His monthly OPS never dipped below .910 and he finished with an OPS higher than 1.000 in three different months.
+His monthly OPS never dipped below .910 and he finished with an OPS higher than 1.000 three times.
 Two of those occasions happened over the final three months of the regular season, and he finished with a flourish.
-His 11 homers and 25 RBI were the most of any month during that campaign.
+His 11 homers and 25 RBI in September were the most of any month during that campaign.

 Hank Aaron: 45 Home Runs in 1962

 It wasn’t trending this way after the first month of the season, though.
 Aaron played in 18 April games and struggled to a .699 OPS with just two homers and six RBI.
-He bounced back by posting an OPS of at least 1.000 in each of the next three months and never hit fewer than seven homers in a month through the end of the year.
+He bounced back by posting an OPS of at least 1.000 in each of the next three months.
+Aaron also never hit fewer than seven homers in a month through the end of the year.

 Atlanta Braves Home Run Leaders: The Rest

-Here’s what the rest of Atlanta’s top-21 most powerful single-season performances looks like:
+Here’s what the rest of Atlanta’s top-24 most powerful single-season performances look like:

 If you’re curious about the hitters who are on the outside looking in, check out the full list on FanGraphs.